 America’s top foreign policy goal must be to defend our citizens and our homeland from foreign threats.
-Combating terrorism and preventing future terrorist attacks remain national priorities, and we must oppose the failed policies of oppressive regimes like those found in certain countries in South America, Africa, Asia, and the Middle East.
+Combating terrorism and preventing future terrorist attacks remain national priorities, and we must oppose the policies of oppressive regimes who threaten the interests of the United States and our allies.
 Governments that empower violent extremists, abuse their own people, or threaten the safety of Americans are of the utmost concern.
-I have always voted to ensure our armed forces have the resources and training necessary to succeed on the battlefield.
+I have always voted to ensure the brave men and women of our Armed Forces have the resources and training necessary to succeed at home and abroad as well as on and off the battlefield.

 The United States and its allies must also contend with threats posed by hostile regimes like Iran, North Korea, and Syria.
 I have supported numerous efforts to impose sanctions against rogue states like these for their illegal weapons programs, support of terrorist organizations, and widespread human rights abuses.